stevehxf/GINS_NCB2023/README.md

 ## Introduction
 The repo contains all codes for analysis in the paper.

-### Publication associated with this repo
+### Pre-Publication associated with this repo
-Stomach-derived human insulin-secreting organoids restore glucose homeostasis, Nature Cell Biology, 2023, DOI:
+Stomach-derived human insulin-secreting organoids restore glucose homeostasis, Nature Cell Biology, 2023.

 ## Scripts
 #### NOTE: Run Script 1 to load all the required libraries and helper scripts.